Skip Navigation

 On June 3, 2021, the Government of Canada passed Bill C-5 to make September 30 the National Day for Truth and Reconciliation in response to the Truth and Reconciliation Commission of Canada: Call to Action number 80.
 The day honours the lost children and survivors of residential schools, their families and communities.

-The City will respect National Truth and Reconciliation Day as a statutory holiday, which means City Hall and other administrative offices and facilities will be closed.
+The City respects National Truth and Reconciliation Day as a statutory holiday, which means City Hall and other administrative offices and facilities will be closed.
 Transit will follow its regular schedule and garbage and recycling collection will occur.

 There are many ways to reflect on the National Day for Truth and Reconciliation and to learn about the impacts of the residential school system in Canada.
 Whether attending a community event or marking the day in your own way, residents are encouraged you to wear an orange shirt on this day to help spread awareness.